 Executive Summary

 The radio altimeter operates in the frequency band 4.2-4.4 GHz.
 It is a mandated critical aircraft safety system used to determine an aircraft’s height above terrain and obstacles.
 Its information is essential to enable safety-related flight operations and navigation functions on all commercial aircraft as well as a wide range of other civil aircraft.
 Such functions and systems include terrain awareness, aircraft collision avoidance, wind shear detection, flight controls, and functions to automatically land an aircraft.
 If not properly mitigated, harmful interference to the function of the radio altimeter during any phase of flight may pose a serious safety risk to passengers, crew and people on the ground.

-ICAO has received studies from several States and organizations regarding the interference potential to radio altimeters.
-These studies generally conclude that several makes, and models of radio altimeters will not operate as required if new cellular broadband technologies (5G) are deployed in frequency bands close to the radio altimeter’s frequencies of operation (4.2-4.4 GHz).
+ICAO has received studies from several States and organizations regarding the potential interference to radio altimeters.
+These studies generally conclude that several makes and models of radio altimeters will not operate as required if new cellular broadband technologies (i.e. 5th generation cellular network technology ( 5G)) are deployed in frequency bands close to the radio altimeter’s frequencies of operation (4.2-4.4 GHz).
 Several States have already implemented temporary technical, regulatory, and operational mitigations on new 5G systems to protect radio altimeters while the aviation industry is working on long-term solutions to update and retrofit altimeters in order to ensure compatibility between cellular broadband technologies (5G) and aviation systems.

-The MIDANPIRG/19 meeting held in Riyadh, Saudi Arabia from 14 to 17 February 2022 was apprised of the ICAO State Letter (dated 25 March 2021) on the potential impact of 5G on radio altimeters in the MID Region.
-The meeting also acknowledged the safety concerns and potential operational impacts.
-Based on WP/62 presented by IATA; and WP/69 and PPT/71 presented by Saudi Arabia, the meeting agreed to:
+19th meeting of the Middle East Air Navigation Planning and Implementation Regional Group (MIDANPIRG) held in Riyadh, Saudi Arabia from 14 to 17 February 2022 was apprised of the ICAO State Letter (dated 25 March 2021) on the potential impact of 5G on radio altimeters in the MID Region.
+Acknowledging the safety concerns and potential operational impacts, the meeting agreed to establish a Radio Altimeter (RADALT) Action Group (AG) to develop guidance material to protect aircraft operations from potential radio altimeter interference.
+This guidance was originally developed by the AG and was provided to the Frequency Spectrum Management Panel (FSMP) for their endorsement as a global guidance.
+This circular is composed of four chapters as follows.

-update the Frequency Management Working Group Terms of Reference to include tasks related to the issue of 5G & Radio Altimeter interferences.

-establish a Radio Altimeter (RADALT) Action Group (AG) to develop guidance material to protect aircraft operations from potential Radio Altimeter interference (MIDANPIRG DECISION 19/23).

-task the CNS SG to coordinate with the RASG-MID relevant subsidiary bodies the 5G Safeguarding measures around the aerodromes to protect RADALT from any interference.
-(MIDANPIRG DECISION 19/24)

-The AG held several virtual/online meetings and developed this guidance which is composed of:

 Chapter 1 - Background on 5 G and frequency band allocation.
 This chapter describes the working arrangements and regulatory framework managed by Radio communications sector of the International Telecommunications Union for the allocations of radiofrequency (RF) spectrum and adoption of radio regulation.
 It also provides an overview on the current allocations of 5G at global level including in the Middle East